Turning the wheel

 Spoked Wheels

-We rush across the country on our motorcycles, over highways, crossing mountains and deserts.
+We ride our motorcycles across the land, on motorways, over mountains and through deserts.
 All on two wheels.
-The likelihood that these two wheels are spoked is particularly high if you're riding an enduro or a cruiser.
-However, the wheels are often out of sight and, therefore, out of mind.
-Even when checking the air pressure, we're more focused on the pressure gauge than on the wheel itself.
-It’s time for INSIDE Wunderlich to crouch down and take a closer look at the wheels that represent our freedom.
+And those wheels are very likely to be spoke wheels – especially if you're riding an enduro or a cruiser.
+But wheels are often out of sight and out of mind.
+Even when checking tyre pressure, we're more focused on the gauge than the wheel itself.
+It’s high time to crouch down and take a closer look at the wheels that represent our freedom.

 The story begins 4,000 years ago.
-The spoked wheel was invented then, replacing the heavy, wooden disc wheel.
-After that, not much happened for a long time.
-Much later, with the advent of pneumatic tires (Thomson in 1845 / Dunlop in 1888) – initially for bicycles – the so-called artillery wheels appeared.
-These allowed for the first time to change only the tire-mounted rim instead of the entire wheel.
-The benefits of fast tire changes were first used by participants in the legendary Gordon Bennett Cup, the precursor of Grand Prix racing.
+That’s when the spoke wheel was invented, replacing the heavy wooden disc wheel.
+Then, for a long time, not much happened.
+Much later – with the advent of pneumatic tyres (1845 Thomson / 1888 Dunlop) for bicycles – the so-called artillery wheels were developed.
+These allowed for changing only the tyre and rim, rather than the entire wheel.
+The first to benefit from this quick tyre change were participants in the legendary Gordon Bennett Cup, the forerunner of Grand Prix racing.

 The Specialist

-The profession of those who build, maintain, and repair spoked wheels is called a wheel builder.
-We spoke to one of them who still understands, lives, and masters this craft that is almost 150 years old.
-His name is Stefan Oster, and he runs his wheel workshop on the idyllic island of Oberau in Fachbach, about five kilometres downstream from Bad Ems, not far from Koblenz, located in the middle of the Lahn.
+The profession of building, maintaining, and repairing spoke wheels is known as wheel truing.
+We spoke with one of the last true masters of this craft – Stefan Oster.
+He operates his wheel truing workshop on the idyllic island of Oberau in Fachbach, about five kilometres downstream from Bad Ems, near Koblenz, on the River Lahn.

-Mr. Oster, you have just carefully worked on the wheels of an expensive Italian sports car that is used in racing.
-Do spoked rims need maintenance?
+Mr Oster, you’ve just carefully serviced wheels from a classic Italian race car.
+Do spoke wheels require maintenance?
 If so, how often and what exactly needs to be done?

 Stefan Oster